mykelalvis/FT/Traveller/WORKING/Book 1.md

 acquired skills table once for each skill Upon receiving a promotion.... allowed, using one die.
 There are four tables, each containing different general types of skills.
-One of the tables is chosen before the die is rolled, and the single die roll indicates the specific skill the charac- ter acquires.
+One of the tables is chosen before the die is rolled, and the single die roll indicates the specific skill the charac-ter acquires.
-Of the four acquired' skill tables, the first three may always be used by a charac- ter.
+Of the four acquired' skill tables, the first three may always be used by a charac-ter.
 The fourth is available only through advanced education, and may be used only

 ##### by characters with an education characteristic of 8 or greater.